Spirent-STC/stc-otg-setup/README.md

   - **OTG Service:** 48153–48200
   - **gNMI Service:** 49153–49200

-Use below command to run multi instances of the OTG service, stcv ports along with labserver.
+Use the following command to create multiple instances of the OTG service, including STCv ports and the LabServer.
+This setup is used to validate multiple OTG instances in parallel by running GoSNAPPI and Ondatra test cases.

 ```sh
 docker-compose -f otg-stcv-labserver-compose.yaml up --scale otg=2 --scale stcv=4 -d
 ```
-- The above command will create 2 otg services and 4 stcv ports and 1 labserver.
+- The above command will create 2 otg services and 4 stcv ports and 1 labserver

 #### Step 6: Stop the Services (Optional)